Domu: A Child's Dream: Reception

 Manga Bookshelf's Katherine Dacey opined that while Akira and Domu both include elements of horror and science fiction, the two "are utterly different in approach"; describing the former as sweeping, grand, and allegorical, and Domu as a compact and taut psychological thriller.
 While she found the art in Akira to be "a bit dated," Dacey called the art in Domu "less mired in the 1980s" and praised the character art as refreshingly realistic.
 Barb Lien-Cooper of Sequential Tart described Domu as half-Akira and half-Mai, the Psychic Girl in both writing style and art, and called it creepy "character driven, intelligent reading."
 Although she felt the ending was not as fascinating as "its truly nail-biting start," Lien-Cooper called Domu a "darned good" mini-series.
 Although praising the story as original and the character Uchida as genuinely disturbing, Keith Rhee of Ex.org felt that Otomo's art style may not be for everyone.
 He finished his review by writing, "Not many stories in anime manage to genuinely horrify people, and if you're into terror, this should be well worth your time."

 Anime News Network's Justin Sevakis wrote that many shōnen manga artists cite Domu as the reason they became artists.
 Yuto Suzuki, author of Sakamoto Days, is one of them.
 Satoshi Kon, who started his career as an assistant to Otomo in both manga and anime, cited Domu as an influence and once said that "if I were allowed to make just one movie from among all the manga I'd read, that would be it."
 Seiji Horibuchi, founder of American manga publisher Viz Media, cited Domu as one of the series that got him into manga.
 Director Rian Johnson pointed out similarities between how telekinesis is depicted in Domu and its depiction in his film Looper.

+Media adaptations

+In June 1984, a year after the tankobon release, King Records released a soundtrack of Domu for a planned movie, composed by Kazuhiko Izu.